 John Deere

-• John Deere has recently filed more than 20 patents based on developing predictive maps to improve the efficiency of agricultural tasks such as predicting yield quality or machine drive tracks on a field.
+- John Deere has recently filed more than 20 patents for predictive maps to improve the efficiency of agricultural tasks, such as predicting yield quality or machine drive tracks in a field.

-• One of Deere’s patented technologies, the cotton harvesting system, can be controlled based on a generated predictive map to adjust travel speed and avoid plugging.
-The system optimizes the harvesting process by considering its impact on the soil.
-Combined with its predictive mapping feature, this system can ultimately manage and deliver higher-quality cotton harvests.
+- One of Deere’s patented technologies, the cotton harvesting system, can be controlled using a predictive map to adjust travel speed and avoid plugging.
+The system optimizes the harvesting process by accounting for its impact on the soil.
+Combined with its predictive mapping feature, this system can ultimately manage and deliver a higher-quality cotton harvest.

 Bayer

-• One of Bayer’s subsidiaries, The Climate Corporation, is helping connect smallholder farmers in rural India with crop protection through predictive AI.
-Their mobile app named Farmrise™ delivers daily agronomic, location-specific insights to Indian farmers to support crop protection practices.
+- One of Bayer’s subsidiaries, The Climate Corporation, is helping connect smallholder farmers in rural India with crop protection through predictive AI.
+Their mobile app, Farmrise™, delivers daily agronomic insights, location-specific to Indian farmers, to support crop protection practices.

-• Bayer has also recently filed a patent to safeguard an invention related to developing a device capable of predicting the residual amount of plant-protecting agents in the parts meant for human and animal consumption.
+- Bayer has also recently filed a patent application to safeguard an invention for developing a device capable of predicting the residual amount of plant-protecting agents in parts intended for human and animal consumption.

 Penn State’s College of Agricultural Sciences